Description

 'In finance, volatility (symbol σ) is the degree of variation of a trading price series over time as measured by the standard deviation of logarithmic returns.
 Historic volatility measures a time series of past market prices.
 Implied volatility looks forward in time, being derived from the market price of a market-traded derivative (in particular, an option).
 Commonly, the higher the volatility, the riskier the security.'

-• The 30 days standard deviation over 5 years of Bond ETF Rotation Strategy is 8.7%, which is larger, thus worse compared to the benchmark AGG (6.6%) in the same period.
+• Looking at the 30 days standard deviation of 8.8% in the last 5 years of Bond ETF Rotation Strategy, we see it is relatively larger, thus worse in comparison to the benchmark AGG (6.7%)

 DownVol: